 Beth Castle, emotional eating expert

-"When people are looking for comfort, it's easy to turn to food," Castle said.
-"In that moment, it makes them feel better."
+"When people are looking for comfort, it’s easy to turn to food," she says.
+“In that moment, it makes them feel better.”
 But as soon as you finish that slice or two or three of molten chocolate lava cake, you feel even worse than you did before.
-The very thing that was supposed to relieve your distress makes it even worse -- sparking a vicious cycle that only ends in extra pounds.
+The very thing that was supposed to relieve your distress makes it even worse -- sparking a vicious cycle that ends in extra pounds.

-"We need to find something to fulfill our needs other than food," Castle said, emphasizing that social interaction is key and that "laughing is often the best comfort."
-Sometimes, just going for a walk outside can help take your mind off food's temptations.
+"We need to find something to fulfill our needs other than food," Castle says, emphasizing that social interaction is key and that laughing is often the best comfort.
+Sometimes, just going for a walk outside can help take your mind off food’s temptations.

 The most important thing to do when you fall victim to emotional binging is to forgive yourself, says Kathie Mattison, an eating disorders therapist in Rockford, Illinois.
 Punishing yourself for falling off the weight-loss wagon will only make the struggle worse.
 The moment you forgive yourself is the moment you can start taking steps to improve your relationship with food, she says.